The Switchblade tactical missile system is designed to engage stationary and moving targets. Credit: Photo: AeroVironment, Inc.

 The weapon system and its payload, launcher and transport bag can be carried in an ALICE pack.
 It can be launched from different platforms, including self-contained ground launcher, air vehicle, ground vehicle, and watercraft.

-The Block 10C upgrade of the weapon system features the digital data link (DDL) for a secure encrypted communication link.
+The Block 10C upgrade of the weapon system features digital data link (DDL) for a secure encrypted communication link.
 Its development was completed in April 2016.

 Payloads attached to the Switchblade missile